pghvlaans/sbotools/man-md/sbotool.1.md

 **sbotool** uses **dialog(1)** for output.
 The color scheme and appearance can be changed using a *dialogrc* file.
 Set the **DIALOGRC** setting to an **absolute file path** to use an alternative *dialogrc*.
-See */etc/dialogrc* for an example, or run
+See */etc/dialogrc* or */usr/share/sbotools* for an example, or run

     dialog --create-rc FILE